wesleybeckner/data_science_foundations/docs/S5_Unsupervised_Learning.md

      [0.66847772 1.00062578]]

-As it is a square symmetric matrix, it can be diagonalized by choosing a new orthogonal coordinate system, given by its eigenvectors.
+### 5.1.2 How Does the Covariance Matrix Relate to the New Coordinate System

+1. We desire a new coordinate system that has no covariance between its dimensions (thus each dimension can be sorted by explained variance to isolate key dimensions (i.e. principal components))
+2. Because the covariance matrix in \\(Eq.
+3\\) is a square matrix, we can diagonalize it; the new dimensional space whose covariance matrix is expressed by this diagonolized matrix will have the desired properties explained in point 1 (because everything off the diagonal is zero)
+3. The difficult and unintuitive part of PCA is that the vector that produces this transformation to the new coordinate space is given by the eigenvectors of \\(C\\).
+For those who are interested in investigating further I suggest reading this [answer](https://stats.stackexchange.com/questions/217995/what-is-an-intuitive-explanation-for-how-pca-turns-from-a-geometric-problem-wit) by _amoeba_ and this [answer](https://stats.stackexchange.com/questions/10251/what-is-the-objective-function-of-pca/10256#10256) by _cardinal_.
+For a more geometric explanation of the principal components checkout the [grandparent, spouse, daughter parable](https://stats.stackexchange.com/questions/2691/making-sense-of-principal-component-analysis-eigenvectors-eigenvalues/140579#140579)

+> These arguments coincide with the _Spectral theorem_ explanation of PCA, and you can read more about it in the links provided above

+In 5.1.2 I provide a segue into deriving eigenvectors and eigenvalues, feel free to visit these foundational topics, although they are not necessary to reap the value of PCA.

 For this particular set of wine data, we will see that the corresponding diagonalized matrix will look like:

 $$ \begin{bmatrix} 1.67 & 0 \\ 0 & 0.33 \end{bmatrix} $$

-Here's the [clincher](https://www.youtube.com/watch?v=OP3Yhs8q7oM), what the 0's in this square matrix mean is that in this new coordinate system, there is no _covariance_ between features, and the _proportion_ between variances in this new coordinate system can simply be determined by observing the ratio of their eigenvalues (the values located on the diagonal).

-Armed with this knowledge, we can now proceed to determine the eigenvalues and eigenvectors of the covariance matrix produced from \\(eq.
-1\\).
-Projecting onto the eigenvectors will yield data in a coordinate system that has no covariance, and the explained variance along each coordinate is captured by the eigenvalues.

-### 🌭 5.1.2 Enrichment: Deriving the Eigenvectors and Eigenvalues
+#### 🌭 5.1.2.1 Enrichment: Deriving the Eigenvectors and Eigenvalues

 The principal components are found mathematically by determining the eigenvectors of the covariance matrix and sorting them by their egienvalues, i.e. their explained variance.